Van Conversion Guide

 Wood Glue

 A bead of wood glue between each tongue-and-groove joint helps seal the ceiling panels against moisture.
-This is particularly useful above cooking areas and against overnight condensation.
+This is important in vans due to cooking and overnight condensation.

 Sikaflex or Construction Adhesive

 Used alongside screws to bond the ceiling boards to the timber battens.
-Helps eliminate movement, rattling, and squeaks caused by road vibrations.
+An adhesive helps eliminate movement, rattling, and squeaks caused by road vibrations.

-Tip - A light interior makes the space feel larger which can make a huge differece in a tight space like a campervan
+Tip - A light interior makes the space feel larger which can make a huge differece in a tight space like a campervan, while natural timber tones give a rich, cosy aesthetic.
+A combination of raw timber grains and tones of white is a great starting place for any van conversion.

 Additional Tools: